 Who decides where the money goes?

 People like you, right here in Grove City.
-The Grove City Area Board of Directors, along with volunteers from all walks of life review program applications and make all funding decisions, prioritizing the needs in the community to ensure that your dollars are being spent wisely and efficiently.
-If you would like to serve as a funds distribution volunteer, just contact the United Way.
+The Grove City Area Board of Directors reviews program applications and make all funding decisions, prioritizing the needs in the community to ensure that your dollars are being spent wisely and efficiently.

 Does your United Way use heavy handed tactics to raise money?